 - Mix until combined.

 - Gently fold in the rest of the whipped cream, careful not to deflate it.

 - Transfer the mixture to a freezer-safe container, smoothen the top and cover with cling wrap to prevent ice from forming.

 Happy ice cream making!

-Did you make lemon curd ice cream?
+Did you make this recipe?
 What’s your favourite ice cream flavour?
 I’d love to hear from you in the comments section below.